Bachelor in Computer Science

 Upon successful completion of this program students will be able to:

-Demonstrate in-depth knowledge of Systems Analysis, Data Communications, Database Systems, Software Engineering, E-Commerce and Web Design, Object-Oriented Programming (Java and/or C#) as well as a basic understanding of Microprocessor Design and Design of Programming Languages
+Demonstrate in-depth knowledge of Systems Analysis, Data Communications, Database Systems, Software Engineering, E-Commerce and Web Design, Object-Oriented Programming (Python or/ C++, Java, C#) as well as a basic understanding of Microprocessor Design and Design of Programming Languages

 Analyze, implement and manage computer systems in their technical and managerial dimensions.